-Summer Camp 2020 is Cancelled, but New Outdoor Opportunities Available June 2020
+Summer Camp 2020 is Cancelled, but New Outdoor Opportunities Launching June 12, 2020

 The BSA outdoor program is the canvas to an essential experience that engages character development in our Scouts.
 Our youth, families, and mentors look forward to the adventures our summer camp programs offer.
 It is with a heavy heart that we announce the closure of our existing summer camping program during the summer of 2020.